ray-project/ray/doc/source/train/api/api.rst

     pointing to the directory of the experiment to be restored.
     `restore` also exposes a subset of construtor arguments that can be re-specified.
     See :ref:`train-framework-specific-restore`
-    below for details on `restore` arguments for different AIR trainer integrations.
+    below for details on `restore` arguments for different trainer integrations.

 .. _train-framework-specific-restore: